 I traveled a LOT without my son when he was still nursing.
 Much more than I ever planned to in his early stages of life.
 Most of my traveling without my son when he was a baby was work related, although I did have a few girls weekends in there.
 Traveling without your baby while breastfeeding can be tough and certainly requires some planning in advance.
 I’m a firm believer, however, that short trips away can be good for the whole family.
 It allows the other parent or caregiver to take a lead role, while also teaching your little ones resiliency and flexibility.

 I’m also super thankful to have some great fellow mom friends before me who encouraged me along the way.
 Many of these tips come from them as well as my own trial and error.
-Being away from your baby is stressful enough, so I’m hoping these tips and a little bit of planning will make your time away go as smooth as possible.
+Being away from your baby is stressful enough.
+So I’m hoping these tips and a little bit of planning will make your travel or vacation without baby while breastfeeding smooth as possible.

 Toddling Traveler participates in the Amazon Affiliate program.
-We may earn a small commission for any items purchased through our links, at no cost to you.
+That means we may earn a commission for qualifying purchases through our links, at no cost to you.

 Tip #1: Start traveling without your baby in small doses.